 Should I use an online estate agent and what are the risks?

-You could save money by selling through an online agent.
-But will you get the same selling price that you could with a local agent.
-What you need to know.
+You could save money on fees by selling through an online agent.
+But could a local agent get you more offers?
+Or a better price?
+Here's what you need to know.

 Are all online agents the same?

 The next level would be an agent offering some of the traditional agent services as bolt-on extras.
-These can include:
+These services might include:

 - Professional photographs